itaigat/IRHackathon/README.md

 - trec_file - Path to scores file.
 - qrels - path to relevance judment file.
 - Both parameters are given thorough command line.
+- Results of evaluation will be written in a file named "results_of_retrieval"
 ### Scores file format:
 query-id Q0 document-id 1 score hackathon